simonpenel/thirdkind/README.md

 	Note on -x/-X options : the non-layered tidy tree layout is described in :
     		'van der Ploeg, A. 2014.
 Drawing non-layered tidy trees in linear time.
     	 	Software: Practice and Experience, 44(12): 1467–1484.'

+Note on timelines : a timeline is described by a list of NODE_NAME=COLOR/CODE instruction.

+        For example:
+        species_14=#ce70aa
+        species_16=red
+        POCTAK8=%circle:green
+        PDODE=%square:#4bb356

+        Codes can be associated to leaves only.
+        Available codes:
+        %circle
+        %cross
+        %halfcircle
+        %square
+        %triangle

 	Input format is guessed according to the file name extension:
     		.phyloxml    => phyloXML